 So we understand.
 It could seem a little bizarre initially.

-Just remember, the primary objective is to establish a relationship with as many readers as possible.
+Remember, the primary objective is to establish a relationship with as many readers as possible.

 Book marketing methods are crucial to boosting book sales and reaching a specific demographic.
 The fact is that there is no set method for doing it.
 You should choose whatever suits you the most.
 If you’re a first-time author, you might want to concentrate more on discoverability or getting as many people to read your book as you can.